Mayor's Pride Awards

 Andrene McDonald

-Born in Jamaica, I have lived in St Albans for the past 52 years.
-I’ve worked in the NHS for 42 years, both in St Albans and across England.
-As an avid campaigner against injustice, I have worked within the community since my 20s.
-After working in various NHS roles including monitoring services and developing strategies for community and stakeholder engagement, in 2015 in addition to my work I became a Black, Asian and Minority Ethnicities (BAME) network representative.
+"Born in Jamaica, I have lived in St Albans for the past 54 years.
+I’ve recently retired after working in the NHS for 42 years, both in St Albans and across England.
+As an avid campaigner against injustice, I have worked voluntary to help make changes within the local community since my early 20s.
+After working in various NHS roles including monitoring services and developing strategies for community and stakeholder engagement, in 2015 in addition to my NHS work I became a Black, Asian and Minority Ethnicities (BAME) network representative.

 As Treasurer and Chair of St Albans African Caribbean Group and Treasurer and committee member of St Albans Community Forum, I worked to help make changes for all ages and cultures in and around St Albans and District.
-I am at present Chair of Active Lifestyles, a luncheon club that aims to combat isolation by providing activities and Caribbean food for seniors of all cultures.
+I am at present Chair of Active Lifestyles, a luncheon club that aims to combat isolation and lonelliness by providing activities and Caribbean food for seniors of all cultures.

 Freda Chaloner